hongyehu/hongyehu/README.md

-### Hi there
-My name is Hong-Ye Hu(扈鸿业).
+My name is **Hong-Ye Hu(扈鸿业)**.
 I am a physics PhD candidate at University of California, San Diego.
 I am currently working on the interface between **quantum information**, **many-body physics** and **machine learning**.
 Especially, I am currently working on the following topics:
 * **Machine learning & Physics**: